 Before taking Doptelet, talk with your doctor about your health history.
 Doptelet may not be right for you if you have certain medical conditions or other factors affecting your health.
 These include:

-• Pregnancy.
-It’s not known if Doptelet is safe to take during pregnancy.
+Pregnancy: It’s not known whether Doptelet is safe to take during pregnancy.
 For more information, see the “Doptelet and pregnancy” section above.

-• Breastfeeding.
-It’s unknown if Doptelet passes into breast milk.
-You shouldn’t breastfeed while taking it or for 2 weeks after your last dose.
+Breastfeeding: It’s not known whether Doptelet passes into breast milk.
+You should not breastfeed while taking it or for 2 weeks after your last dose.
 For more information, see the “Doptelet and breastfeeding” section above.

 Note: For more information about the potential negative effects of Doptelet, see the “Doptelet side effects” section above.